 Indirect amortization can also be done with a third pillar in life insurance.
 You can keep your current insurance policy and invest in it instead of amortizing the debt.
 And then, the bank will have a right on the insurance money if necessary.
 You must be careful because life insurance third pillar is generally a very bad investment.

 When you amortize indirectly, your debt is not reduced.
 So, you will continue to pay the same amount of interest every year.

 Indirect vs Direct

 With direct amortization, your debt will be reduced, and you will pay less interest each year.
 It is not the case with indirect amortization.

-So, why does that option exists?
+So, why does that option exist?
 It exists for taxes.
 You can deduce your interests from your income.
 So, if you reduce these payments, your taxes will be increased.
-Also, the money in your third pillar is not counted towards your wealth tax.
+Also, the money in your third pillar is not counted toward your wealth tax.

 So, it is more tax-efficient to delay the actual amortization.